Reesjan Pasitoa

 Reesjan Pasitoa (born 3 December 2001) is an Australian professional rugby union player.
-He currently plays for the Western Force in Super Rugby, having previously played for the Brumbies.
+He currently plays for the Highlanders in Super Rugby, having previously played for the Brumbies and the Western Force.
 His usual position is fly-half.

-Early life
+Early life and junior rugby

-Raised in Perth, Western Australia, Reesjan Pasitoa played his junior rugby with the Perth-Bayswater club and Trinity College, East Perth.
+Born and raised in Perth, Western Australia, Reesjan Pasitoa played his junior rugby with the Perth-Bayswater Rugby Club and Trinity College, East Perth.
+Pasitoa's father was born in Niue in the Pacific, while his mother hails from Germany.
 He moved to Queensland in 2017 to attend St Joseph's College, Nudgee on a rugby scholarship for his final three years of school.
 Pasitoa guided Nudgee to consecutive GPS premierships in 2017 and 2018, kicking the game-winning goal against arch-rivals Gregory Terrace in his first season.